bxparks/rpn83p/docs/USER_GUIDE.md

     - ![RPN83P Complex Mode Menu 2](images/rpn83p-complex-mode-menu-2.png)
     - ![RPN83P Complex Mode Menu 4](images/rpn83p-complex-mode-menu-4.png)

-Note that these settings do *not* affect how functions evaluate complex arguments.
-If the argument is complex, the results will always be complex.
+Note that these settings do not affect how functions evaluate *complex* arguments.
+If the argument is complex, all functions that support complex numbers will return complex results.

 There are currently only a few functions which are affected by these settings: